trimstray/nginx-admins-handbook/README.md

 ##### Directives, Blocks, and Contexts

-  > Read this great article about [NGINX configuration inheritance model](https://blog.martinfjordvald.com/2012/08/understanding-the-nginx-configuration-inheritance-model/) by [Martin Fjordvald](https://blog.martinfjordvald.com/about/).
+  > Read this great article about [the NGINX configuration inheritance model](https://blog.martinfjordvald.com/2012/08/understanding-the-nginx-configuration-inheritance-model/) by [Martin Fjordvald](https://blog.martinfjordvald.com/about/).

 Configuration options in NGINX are called directives.
 We have four types of directives in NGINX: